GaijinEntertainment/daScript/doc/source/stdlib/detail/ast_boost.rst

 .. |structure_macro-ast_boost-lint_macro| replace:: Turns AstPassMacro into a macro with the specified 'name', which is called during the `lint` pass.

 .. |structure_macro-ast_boost-global_lint_macro| replace:: Turns AstPassMacro into a macro with the specified 'name', which is called during the `global lint` pass.

+.. |structure_macro-ast_boost-simulate_macro| replace:: Turns AstSimulateMacro into a macro with the specified `name`.

+.. |function-ast_boost-isCMRES| replace:: Returns true if function returns result by copy-or-move on the stack, as oppose to through the register ABI.

+.. |function-ast_boost-isMakeLocal| replace:: Returns true if Expression is inherited from ExprMakeLocal, i.e. ExprMakeArray, ExprMakeStruct, ExprMakeTuple, or ExprMakeVariant.

+.. |function-ast_boost-get_workhorse_types| replace:: Returns array which contains all `workhorse` base types.

+.. |function-ast_boost-find_argument_index| replace:: Returns index of the specific argument name, or -1 if its not found.

+.. |function-ast_boost-isCMRESType| replace:: Returns true if type is copy-or-move on the stack, as oppose to through the register ABI.

+.. |function-ast_boost-function_to_type| replace:: Returns TypeDeclPtr of the tFunction type, based on the provided function.

+.. |function-ast_boost-visit_finally| replace:: Calls visitor on the `finally` section of the block.